 LF: The instructor of record may be the AEL grantee point of contact for StudentNest as outlined in the MOU.

 NLF: AEL grantees must be aware that TWC AEL staff will assign a MACC site to every provider that requests that one be created.
 Providers must contact teams.technicalassistance@twc.state.tx.us to request the creation of a MACC site following the naming convention “MACC_Site Description.”
-AEL providers may be funded with AEL state leadership initiatives, such as Ability-to-Benefit or Accelerate Texas.
+AEL providers may be funded with AEL special initiatives, such as Accelerate Texas and Ability-to-Benefit.

 NLF: AEL grantees must follow the process to enter direct contact hours obtained through the MACC into TEAMS, as follows: